tranchikhang/ckhang/content/blog/2020/what-is-a-rfp.md

 ---
-title: " What is a Request for Proposal (RFP) in Software development?"
+title: "What is a Request for Proposal (RFP) in Software development?"
 date: 2020-10-11
 summary: "If you’re about to outsourcing a project, you should consider creating a RFP"
 keywords: "RFP, Software engineering, Project management"